Liverpool boss Klopp issues positive Matip injury update ahead of Tottenham Hotspur clash | Goal.com

 Liverpool manager Jurgen Klopp has provided Joel Matip injury update ahead of their Premier League game against Tottenham Hotspur on Saturday.

-The Cameroon international suffered a serious knee problem against Manchester United back in October which has since sidelined him from action.
+The Cameroon international suffered a serious knee problem against Manchester United back in October which has sidelined him from action since.

 Matip was in excellent form prior to the injury, impressing in his defensive role and also scoring two goals in 10 appearances.